Eunomiac/eunos-kult-hacks/docs/PLog-Testing-Guide.md

 This guide covers how to use the PLog performance logging system for testing, debugging, and flow-of-execution analysis.

+PLog uses a singleton pattern - the global `pLog` automatically creates and returns the same instance whenever accessed.

 ## Table of Contents

 1. [Running PLog Tests](#running-plog-tests)